 How does it work?

-- the RLF Bridge Fellow meets teachers ahead of the Bridge to discuss the workshops and agree timetabling and modes of delivery.
+- the RLF Bridge Fellow consults teachers ahead of the Bridge to discuss the workshops and agree timetabling and modes of delivery.

-- pupils taking part are from S5 and/or S6.
+- pupils taking part are from S5/Y12 and/or S6/Y13.
 They can be of varying abilities and studying different subjects and can include those still undecided about university.